cyberus-technology/hedron/docs/upcoming.md

-# Hedron: Upcoming Changes to the System Call Interface
+# Upcoming Changes to the System Call Interface

 This document contains documentation for yet-to-be-implemented Hedron features.
 Once features are done, the description will move from this